THE SCAMMER OF SALAMANCA – How a former MCA broker wreaked havoc on an entire industry

 According to federal agents, “the victims and losses are the direct result of Bezrukov’s scheme involving the mailing of thousands of fraudulent solicitations to vulnerable small business owners, luring them into paying him for a service he never intended to provide, and resulting in hundreds of defaulted loans, worth hundreds of thousands of dollars.”

 At the time of this being written, Bezrukov sits in jail pending trial, his bail denied after being deemed a flight risk.
 Investigators recovered $400,000 in cash that he had hidden, a sign that he may have been planning to skip town.
-More troubling was Bezrukov’s claim that the duplicate copy of his passport is missing and cannot be surrendered to the authorities.
-Even then, his dual Ukranian citizenship and penchant for using aliases were what sealed the deal for the judge who agreed he should remain in custody.
+Bezrukov also claimed that the duplicate copy of his passport is missing and cannot be surrendered to the authorities.
+Given his dual Ukranian citizenship and penchant for using aliases, the judge believed he had the means to avoid his trial.

-In one of these cases, Bezrukov (while apparently pretending to be a merchant) tried to quash a subpoena filed by a real attorney by arguing incoherently that the funding company had “access to the use of deadly force to intimidate or eliminate [the] confidential informants” and therefore should be granted a protective order.
+In one such case, Bezrukov (while allegedly pretending to be a merchant) argued incoherently that the funding company had “access to the use of deadly force to intimidate or eliminate [the] confidential informants” and therefore should be granted a protective order.

-In the same document, Bezrukov, while still pretending to be a merchant, says the funder’s attorneys should have to travel to the Seneca Indian Reservation in Salamanca, NY, where the alleged confidential informants live, and that the informants are not very confidential at all because the informants are named Thomas Paris and Emily Goldstein (aliases that Bezrukov and his girlfriend often used).
+In the same case, Bezrukov claimed that he could not appear in court and demanded that the funder’s attorneys should have to travel to the Seneca Indian Reservation in Salamanca, NY, where the alleged confidential informants live, and that the informants are not very confidential at all because the informants are actually himself and his girlfriend.

-Confusing tangential arguments about killing informants and the like, in a civil case that was supposed to be about an allegedly disguised payday loan, not only baffled judges but also merchants who would later discover such affidavits filed under their name and without their knowledge.
+The language and strange logic not only baffled judges but also merchants who would later discover lawsuits filed under their name and without their knowledge.

-In May 2016, the actual merchant in the above case signed an affidavit to clear everything up with the court.
-In it, he said that Thomas Paris (aka Bezrukov) and his girlfriend held themselves out as debt counselors for Corporate Restructure Inc. and that they would be his legal counsel, upon which they began charging him for “various unexplained fees” while filing a lawsuit and other allegations in his name without his knowledge or consent.
+In May 2016, a merchant signed an affidavit to explain that the person pretending to be him in a lawsuit was an impostor.
+In it, he said that an individual that claimed to be named Thomas Paris (aka Bezrukov) and his girlfriend held themselves out as debt counselors for Corporate Restructure Inc. and that they would be his legal counsel, upon which they began charging him for “various unexplained fees” while filing a lawsuit and other allegations in his name without his knowledge or consent.

 “I have learned that Paris and Goldstein are not the real names of the people that I dealt with, that Corporate Restructure is not a real company, that they are not licensed to practice law in any state, and that they do not operate with any authority granted by the court of the State of New York,” the merchant swore after realizing he had been scammed.